Connect G Suite to Microsoft Cloud App Security

 Short Description & Long Description (optional): Microsoft Cloud App Security provides you with visibility into cloud applications, helping you control, investigate, and govern cloud application use; secure corporate data; and detect suspicious activities for any cloud application.

 Google requires you to upload at least one application Icon.
-Go to https://us.portal.cloudappsecurity.com/cas/static/files/MSLogos.zip to download a zip file containing Cloud App Security icons.
-Then, under Application icon drag and drop the 128x128 and 32x32 images.
+Go to https://go.microsoft.com/fwlink/?linkid=862826 to download a zip file containing Cloud App Security icons.
+Then, under Application icon, click Select next to the 128x128 image and drag it to the popup screen.
+Click Select next to the 32x32 image and drag it to the popup screen.

 Scroll down and in the Drive Integration section, type the following URL under Open URL: